 You may have heard of the concept of LinkedIn marketing.
 If you browse the Pearl Lemon Leads website, you’ll notice that it is a service we offer.
-And naturally, you may be skeptical of the potential a social media site – albeit a rather serious toned one – can really have for generating real and valuable B2B leads.
+And naturally, you may be sceptical of the potential a social media site – albeit a rather serious toned one – can really have for generating real and valuable B2B leads.

-In 2019, according to the company themselves, there are over 590 million LinkedIn users located across 200 different countries.
+In 2019, according to the company themselves, there were over 590 million LinkedIn users located across 200 different countries.
 Impressive, but Facebook is much, much larger and Twitter has become the chosen communication tool (apparently) of the ‘leader of the free world’.
 So what differentiates LinkedIn from those competitors and why should you make its regular use a part of your own digital sales strategy?

 Since it was founded, in 2003, LinkedIn has operated in a very different way to Facebook or Twitter.
-Rather than being a platform for the dissemination of a million memes and hundreds of thousands of cat pictures, it has set itself up as the social media destination for serious professionals.
+Rather than being a platform for the dissemination of a million memes and hundreds of thousands of cat pictures, it has set itself up as the social media platform for serious professionals.
 You’ll find a slew of corporate heavy hitters on LinkedIn interacting on a regular basis, but you certainly won’t find them on Facebook.

 LinkedIn is not just a place for professionals to ‘chat’ at a ‘higher level’ though.
 It has become a valid tool for recruitment, for business networking, for brand promotion and, increasingly, an accepted and effective platform for lead generation and digital selling.
+All you need is a good lead generation strategy and you’ll be well on your way to attracting potential clients.

 LinkedIn in 2019 By the Numbers

 So is LinkedIn all it’s cracked up to be, or is this going to devolve into yet another pitch for a LinkedIn marketing agency fishing for business?
-How effective is at – or does it have the potential to be- for lead generation?
+How effective is it – or does it have the potential to be- for lead generation?

 Two New Professionals Join LinkedIn Every Minute